1. Electronics & Telecommunication

 Since the post-pandemic year, China has remained the number one country from India to import products from. [*]

 According to Money Control, towards the end of the Q1 of 2023 China, shipments from China to India have risen to $98.5 billion, which accounted for a 4.16 per cent increase in imports from China.

-In 2022, India imported $89.66 billion worth of goods from China in the first nine months of the year, the highest on record for three quarters in any year.
+According to the United Nations COMTRADE database on international trade in 2022, India imported $89.66 billion worth of goods from China in the first nine months of the year, which results in the highest on record for three quarters in any year.